rezaabdullah/Raspberry-Pi-Setup/README.md

 # Raspberry Pi Headless Setup Instructions
 **Following methods are verified in Windows 10**<br/>
-*Complexities of the methods are in ascending order.*
+*Complexities of the methods are in ascending order.
+However, Method 2 is **PREFERRED** due to security concern.*

 #### **Method 1**
 **Requirements:**